Our Team

 Anthony Fieldman Partner, Architect AIA | LEED® AP San Francisco

-Anthony builds on nearly 30 years as a practicing architect.
-With a reputation for looking beyond prevailing norms to focus instead on what’s possible, his approach to design is without constraints.
-Anthony’s body of work across typologies and geographies reflects his innate curiosity, and has been widely recognized, exhibited, and published.
-He has won more than 50 international design awards.
-Included among these notable projects are the U.S. Census Bureau Headquarters in Maryland, Hong Kong International Airport – Terminal Two, New York City Police Academy, and the Kuwait University College of Education, which earned an award at the prestigious World Architecture Festival.
+Included among these notable projects are the U.S. Census Bureau Headquarters in Maryland, Hong Kong International Airport – Terminal Two, the New York City Police Academy, and the Kuwait University College of Education, which earned the top category award at the prestigious World Architecture Festival.

-Before joining our practice, Anthony served as National Design Director and Board of Directors Member at a global design firm, based in Toronto.
-Prior to that, he founded and ran his own design firm, was a Principal and Design Director, and an Associate Partner and Lead Designer for two global practices, all while based in New York City.
-In these roles, Anthony became a renowned thought leader, authoring many of each practice’s most innovative commissions.
+Before joining DIALOG, Anthony served as National Design Director and Board of Directors Member at a global design firm, based in Toronto.
+Prior to that, he founded and ran his own design firm and served as Principal and Design Director/Associate Partner and Lead Designer for two global practices, while based in New York City.
+In these roles, Anthony became a renowned thought leader, designing many of each practice’s most innovative commissions.

 Extending beyond his architecture practice, Anthony is also a photographer and a published author.
 He serves as a regular critic in support of design education at Yale University, the Rhode Island School of Design (RISD), and at Parsons School of Design in New York.
 At his core, Anthony is a perpetual student with enduring respect for polymathy, pursuing a lifelong passion for learning, exploring, creating, and sharing.